 As we say good-bye to Marisa, our sadness is tempered by the excitement of a new beginning, as Marisa’s position will be filled by a former Irvington teacher, Elly Kendig!
 Elly is a previous fourth grade teacher who is known for her considerable expertise as a reading specialist, her comprehensive work on Irvington’s Equity Team, (bringing a safe, enriching, and fair learning environment to all), and her mentoring work with the Maurice Lucas Foundation.
 Elly brings a wealth of talent and credentials to benefit our students and community, as well as her passion for learning.
 She will begin her position with Arnerich Massena’s I AM Learning Partnership on the first day of the 2017 Early Literacy Summer School, June 26.
 Welcome, Elly!

 As we end this academic year and begin our summer adventures in learning, we are most grateful for the honor to serve and be a part of both the Irvington and Arnerich Massena communities.
 Thanks to all of you for your support.
 Happy summer!

-If you are interested in joining the volunteer efforts of the I AM Learning Partnership, please contact Kate DeGraw or Marisa Izzard.
+If you are interested in joining the volunteer efforts of the I AM Learning Partnership, please contact Kate DeGraw.